• Articles

 3. What is Data Analysis, in brief?

-Data analysis is the structured procedure that involves working with data by performing activities such as ingestion, cleaning, transforming, and assessing it to provide insights, which can be used to drive revenue.
+Data analysis is a structured procedure that involves working with data by performing activities such as ingestion, cleaning, transforming, and assessing it to provide insights that can drive revenue.

 Data is collected, to begin with, from varied sources.
 Since the data is a raw entity, it has to be cleaned and processed to fill out missing values and to remove any entity that is out of the scope of usage.